-The discount rate used to measure the total pension liability was 8.0%.
-There was no change in the discount rate since the previous year.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
+A single discount rate of 7.25% was used to measure the pension liability.
+The single discount rate was based on the expected rate of return on pension plan investments of 7.25%.
+The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 sessions.
+It is assumed that the future employer and state contributions will be 8.50% of payroll in fiscal year 2020 gradually increasing to 9.55% of payroll over the next several years.
+This includes all employer and state contributions for active and rehired retirees.

 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The long-term rate of return on pension plan investments is 8.0%.
-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term rate of return on pension plan investments is 7.25%.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Best estimates of geometric real rates of return for each major asset class included in TRS' target asset allocation as of August 31, 2019 are summarized below.

-Transf Long-Term Expected Geometric Expected Contribution to Long-Term

-Asset Class Target Allocation Real Rate of Return Portfolio Return
+Asset Class FY2019 Target Allocation (1) New Target Allocation (2) Long-Term Expected Geometric Real Rate of Return (3)

 Global Equity

-U.S. 18% 4.6% 1.0%
+USA 18% 18% 6.4%

-Non-U.S. Developed 13% 5.1% 0.8%
+Non-U.S. Developed 13% 13% 6.3%

-Emerging Markets 9% 5.9% 0.7%
+Emerging Markets 9% 9% 7.3%

-Directional Hedge Funds 4% 3.2% 0.1%
+Directional Hedge Funds 4% - -

-Private Equity 13% 7.0% 1.1%
+Private Equity 13% 14% 8.4%

 Stable Value

-U.S. Treasuries 11% 0.7% 0.1%
+U.S. Treasuries (4) 11% 16% 3.1%

-Absolute Return 0% 1.8% 0.0%

-Stable Value Hedge Funds 4% 3.0% 0.1%
+Stable Value Hedge Funds 4% 5% 4.5%

-Cash 1% (0.2%) 0.0%
+Absolute Return 0% 0% 0.0%

 Real Return

-Global Inflation-Linked Bonds 3% 0.9% 0.0%
+Global Inflation-Linked Bonds (4) 3% - -

-Real Assets 16% 5.1% 1.1%
+Real Estate 14% 15% 8.5%

-Energy and Natural Resources 3% 6.6% 0.2%
+Energy, Natural Resources and

+Infrastructure 5% 6% 7.3%

-Commodities 0% 1.2% 0.0%
+Commodities 0% 0% 0.0%

 Risk Parity

-Risk Parity 5% 6.7% 0.3%
+Risk Parity 5% 8% 5.8%/6.5%(5)

-Inflation Expectation 2.2%

-Alpha 1.0%

-Total 100% 8.7%
+Leverage

+Cash 1% 2% 2.50%

+Asset Allocation Leverage (6.0%) 2.70%

+Expected Return 100% 100% 7.23%